temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 - **Level:** ⭐ Temporal beginner
 - **Time:** ⏱️ ~15 minutes
 - **Goals:** 🙌
-  - Set up, build, and test a Temporal application project using the [Python SDK](https://github.com/temporalio/sdk-python).
+  - Set up, build, and test a Temporal Application project using the [Python SDK](https://github.com/temporalio/sdk-python).
-  - Identify the four parts of a Temporal Workflow application.
+  - Identify the four parts of a Temporal Application.
   - Describe how the Temporal Server gets information to the Worker.
   - Explain how to define Workflow Definitions with the Temporal Python SDK.